vaibhavvikas/factorio-mod-downloader/README.md

 ### Development
 1. You can build and run the app yourself.
-I have written the code in python and implemented poetry for dependency mamagement and easy build.
+I have written the code in python and implemented poetry for dependency management and easy build.
 2. Install python > v3.12 and install poetry, refer to [poetry official website](https://python-poetry.org/docs/#installation) for installation guide.
 3. Install dependencies via the command `poetry install`.
 4. To run the application use the command `poetry run factorio-mod-downloader`.
-This will run the application to be used.
+This will run the application directly without building.
 5. To build the application, I am using pyinstaller (you need a **Windows x64** system to build it).
 Run the command `poetry build` to build the application.
 A new .exe file will be generated inside `/dist/pyinstaller/win_amd64`.